adeepsingh0007/streamly-data-pipeline/README.md

 The pipeline extracts song metadata and user activity logs from JSON files, transforms the data into a relational format, and loads it into a PostgreSQL database using a star schema optimized for analytical queries.

-The project demonstrates core data engineering concepts including data modeling, ETL development, transaction management, configuration management, logging, and error handling.
+The project demonstrates core data engineering concepts including data modeling, ETL development, transaction management, configuration management, logging, error handling and automated testing.

 ## Tech Stack